LPD-EPFL/swarm-artifacts/README.md

 Assuming all the machines in your cluster have the same configuration, you need to:
 * build all the necessary binaries, for example in a deployment machine,
-* package them and deploy them in all 8 machines.
+* package them and deploy them on all 8 machines.

 ### Recursively Cloning this Repository